Multi-camera calibration with pattern rigs, including for non-overlapping cameras: CALICO: Introduction

-Given these preliminaries, our contributions to the state-of-the-art consist of: \begin{enumerate}[noitemsep] \item{A method, CALICO, for calibrating camera networks that does not depend on synchronized cameras or common fields of view.
-CALICO uses images of a simple calibration artifact as input data and can be employed by users without a computer vision background.} \item{A formulation of the camera network calibration problem as a set of rigidity constraints imposed by the transformations between cameras, calibration patterns, and movement of the calibration rig, between time instants.} \item{The camera network calibration problem is solved efficiently by iteratively solving for variables using closed-form methods, followed by minimization of network-wide reprojection error.} \end{enumerate}
+Given these preliminaries, our contributions to the state-of-the-art consist of: \begin{enumerate} \item{A formulation of the multi-camera calibration problem as a set of rigidity constraints imposed by the transformations between cameras and calibration patterns.} \item{The multi-camera calibration problem is solved efficiently by iteratively solving for variables using closed-form methods, minimizing algebraic error over the the set of rigidity constraints, and minimization of reprojection errors.} \end{enumerate}